Kathie R. Kerler (503) 381-0095 or kathie@kathiekerler.com

 The purpose for positive comments is to recognize and encourage entrants.
 The goal for constructive comments is to provide information on how to improve future work.
 To that end, I encourage volunteers to assist with judging to better understand and see it is about encouragement not criticism.

 During judging, I strive for professionalism and objectivity.
 Design and workmanship are the two players in a quilt’s success.
-Ultimately, I choose winners based on the degree of difficulty and complexity of design.
-For degree of difficulty, I consider how challenging it was to construct and quilt a piece.
-Complexity of design concerns the number of decisions the entrant made to create a piece.
+Ultimately, I choose winners based on design and workmanship with visual impact critical to a quilt's success.
+Degree of difficulty and complexity of design may also play roles in decision making.
+Degree of difficulty considers how challenging it was to construct and quilt a piece.
+Complexity of design concerns the number of design decisions the entrant made to create the quilt.

-Ideally, allow four minutes per quilt for five to six well-considered comments per piece.
-If there are 110 quilts, that equals 7.5 hours not including Best of Show selection and special awards.
-Judges may comfortably evaluate up to 125 quilts in one day but with fewer number of comments.
+Ideally, allow four minutes per quilt for four to five well-considered comments per piece.
+Wearable art may take considerably longer as judges must evaluate both the inside and outside of garments.
+If there are 110 quilts, that equals 7.5 hours not including category awards, Best of Show selection, and special awards.
+Judges may evaluate more quilts in one day but with fewer number of comments.
 Organizations should consider their goals.
 If educational feedback to entrants is important, more time is necessary.

 I judge solo or in a team with one to two other judges.
 Organizations should take into consideration that one judge works faster than a team.
 A team needs to agree on the wording of comments provided to scribes, and show organizers should plan the time schedule accordingly.